 What happens to my financial aid package if I receive an outside scholarship?
-Will you reduce my Bates Scholarship?
+Will you adjust my financial aid?

-Bates has a generous outside-scholarship policy.
-Outside scholarships can be used first to reduce the loan and/or work portions of a financial aid package.
-A student’s Bates Scholarship will be adjusted when the combination of scholarship aid from all sources (Bates, federal, state or other) exceeds the student’s calculated cost of attendance.
+Bates has a generous outside scholarship policy.
+Outside scholarships can be used to lower or replace the loan and/or work portions of your financial aid package or supplement your family’s calculated contribution toward costs.
+We adjust Bates Scholarship only when the combination of scholarship aid from all sources (Bates, federal, state or other) exceeds a student’s calculated cost of attendance.

 How much will I be expected to borrow through student loans?
 How much loan debt do Bates students graduate with?

-While a student loan and the option to work are typically included in the institutional financial aid packages offered to students who qualify, students are asked to borrow no more than $4,500 per year.
-The average federal student loan debt for the class graduating in May 2010 was $12,301.
+While a student loan and the option to work are typically included in financial aid packages we offer, entering students are asked to borrow no more than $4,500 per year.
+The average federal student loan debt for the class graduating in May 2013 was $17,375.